 Location: 1298 South Coast Highway 101

-Moonlight Beach in Encinitas is a great place to spend an entire day thanks to picnic facilities, a play area for children, volleyball courts and restrooms.
+Moonlight State Beach is a great place to spend an entire day thanks to picnic facilities, a play area for children, volleyball courts, and restrooms.
 It is also one of the few beaches in San Diego County that allows bonfires, which makes this a fun beach after the sun sets, too.
-The bonfires must be in the onsite fire rings, which aren’t available to reserve so get there early if you want one, particularly on weekends.
+The bonfires must be in the on-site fire rings, which aren’t available to reserve so get there early if you want one, particularly on weekends.

-This is where the surfers head when they want to catch some big waves in Carlsbad.
-Non-surfers can still have fun watching the sport or enjoy the 4-mile spread of sand that sifts before the waves.
+Tamarack State Beach is where the surfers head when they want to catch some big waves in Carlsbad.
+Non-surfers can still have fun watching the sport or enjoy the four-mile spread of sand that sifts before the waves.

 The Oceanside Pier is what makes this Oceanside Beach so special.
 Take a break from the sand and walk down it for gorgeous views of the sparkling ocean and sun-soaked coastline.
 You can also fish off the pier if you have a fishing license or enjoy a milkshake with views of the sea in Ruby’s Diner, located at the end of the pier.
 The beach itself is lovely to relax on as its soft sand is framed by both palm trees and the waves.